meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

 </pre>

-This defines the word `double`, which does the same thing as `dup +`. `dup`, by the way, is one of FORTH's stack manipulation words.
+This defines the word `double`, which does the same thing as `dup +`. `dup`, by the way, is one of Forth's stack manipulation words.
 It duplicates the top element on the stack:

 <pre>